longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The :guilabel:`Units View` has two modes.
-For regular games without the ``unitwaittime`` server setting set, you get something simiar to Figure 25.
+For regular games without the ``unitwaittime`` server setting set, you get something similar to Figure 25.
 If you are playing a game with ``unitwaittime`` set, then you will see a table below the widget, such as Figure 26, that displays the amount of time until the unit can move.

 .. figure:: ../../_static/images/gui-elements/units-report.png